 The pilgrim is singing of Jerusalem.
 Verses 1-5 focus on the first part of the name 'Jeru-salem.'
 'Jeru' derives from the Hebrew yarâ meaning 'to lay stones', 'to found'.
 It is similar in sound to the Hebrew word for city, 'îr.
 Jerusalem is called simply 'the city' in Psalm 87:1 and 3.

-Verse 1 recalls the pilgrim's joy when he was invited to join the pilgrimage.
-Verse 2 expresses his delight at having arrived at his destination.
-Verses 6-9 focus on 'salem' (peace), the second part of the name 'Jeru-salem.'
+Verse I recalls the pilgrim's joy when he sets out on pilgrimage.